-Many different structures have been recently proposed for new implementation of GANs.
-In the original GAN, output of discriminator is a positive number between 0 and 1.
-This number represent the probability that the discriminator input image is in-fact a real image (not a generated image).
-Such discriminator is the most common type of discriminator network in GANs literature.
-For first time in Energy-based GAN (EBGAN) \cite{zhao2016energy}, an autoencoder used as the discriminator.
+Many different structures have been recently proposed for new implementations of GANs.
+In the original GAN, the output of the discriminator is a positive number between 0 and 1.
+This number represents the probability that the discriminator input image is in fact a real image (not a generated image).
+Such a discriminator is the most common type of discriminator networks in GAN's literature.
+For the first time in energy-based GAN (EBGAN) \cite{zhao2016energy}, an autoencoder was used as the discriminator.
+An autoencoder is an unsupervised neural network that reduces the dimensionality of the input data by learning the main latent variables of the data, i.e., encoding the data.
 In EBGAN, the discriminator objective is to maximize reconstruction error of generated images while minimizing it for real ones.
-EBGAN generator's structure is similar to decoder part of discriminator.
-Using an autoencoder as discriminator makes training easier, faster and more stable.
-Boundary equilibrium GANs (BEGANs) \cite{berthelot2017began} are improved version of EBGANs and use same structure but BEGANs aim to match autoencoder loss distribution instead of matching data distribution directly.
-To training such networks an equilibrium is
+EBGAN generator's structure is similar to the decoder part of the discriminator.
+Using an autoencoder as the discriminator makes training easier, faster and more stable.
+Boundary equilibrium GANs (BEGANs) \cite{berthelot2017began} are improved versions of EBGANs and use the same structure but BEGANs aim to match autoencoder loss distribution instead of matching data distribution directly.
+To train such networks an equilibrium is

-where $L\left( x \right)$ and $L\left( {G\left( z \right)}\right)$ are the autoencoder reconstruction loss when it gets a real image and a generated image, respectively. $E[]$ represents the expectation operation.
-In \eqref{eqn:beganlib}, \(\gamma \in \left[ {0,1} \right]\) has an inverse relation with the diversity of the generated images, meaning that if \(\gamma\) is set to a larger number, the generator creates less diverse images.
+where $L\left( x \right)$ and $L\left( {G\left( z \right)}\right)$ are the autoencoder reconstruction losses when it gets a real image and a generated image, respectively.
+The vector $z$ is a random vector of size $64$ uniformly sampled between $-1$ and $1$. $E[.]$ represents the expectation operation.
+In Eq. \eqref{eqn:beganlib}, \(\gamma \in \left[ {0,1} \right]\) has an inverse relation with the diversity of the generated images, meaning that if \(\gamma\) is set to a larger number, the generator creates less diverse images.